 7. Maria de Medeiros

-Maria de Medeiros is a Portuguese singer, actress, and producer best known for her role in Pulp Fiction.
+Though actress and producer Maria de Medeiros is best known for her role in Pulp Fiction, she is also a singer.

 Medeiros studied in Lisbon and made her first film appearance at 15 in one of her father’s movies.
 She later studied drama in Paris at the National School of Arts and Theatre Techniques and starred in several films before her music career took off.